njherrera/BuildOrderHelper/README.md

 # BuildOrderHelper
-Translates a Starcraft II build order taken from the website lotv.spawningtool.com and displays steps into real-time directions
+Translates a Starcraft II build order taken from the website lotv.spawningtool.com into real-time directions